-AERMET takes inputs for the land surface characteristics of albedo, Bowen ratio, and surface roughness, which were derived using the AERSURFACE terrain preprocessor.
-For this demonstration, the TCEQ used 2016 National Land Cover Data (NLCD) in AERSURFACE, supplemented with NLCD canopy and impervious cover data for the same year.
-A radius of 1 km was used, as well as the maximum 12 wind sectors all classified as "airport."
+AERMET takes inputs for the land surface characteristics of albedo, Bowen ratio, and surface roughness, which have been derived using the AERSURFACE terrain preprocessor.
+For this demonstration, the TCEQ used 2016 National Land Cover Data

+(NLCD) in AERSURFACE, supplemented with NLCD canopy and impervious cover data for the same year.
+A radius of 1 km has been used, as well as the maximum 12 wind sectors all classified as "airport."